chechuironman/terraform-gitops-cp-waiops-operator/README.md

-# IBM Cloud Pak MQ module
+# IBM Cloud Pak WAIOPS module

-Module to populate a gitops repository with the MQ operator from IBM Cloud Pak for Integration.
+Module to populate a gitops repository with the WAIOPS Orchestrator operator from IBM Cloud Pak for WAIOPS.

 ## Software dependencies